Humans have been living aboard the International Space Station for 20 years. What comes next?

 But despite the inherent dangers of space, the airless void, the radiation, the bits of debris shooting around in orbit several times faster than a speeding bullet, astronauts have somehow managed to live aboard the outpost continuously for 20 years.

 On Nov.
 2, 2000, NASA astronaut Bill Shepard and his Russian counterparts Yuri Gidzenko and Sergei Krikalev became the first crew to live and work on the station for an extended period, starting a streak that continues today.
-This month NASA is celebrating the anniversary and the work that comes from the orbiting laboratory, science experiments that range from beginning to 3-D print human organs to growing protein crystals and studying the effects of space on the human body.
+This month NASA is celebrating the anniversary and the work that comes from the orbiting laboratory, science experiments that include beginning to 3-D print human organs, growing protein crystals and studying the effects of space on the human body.

-For years, the station has been not just one of humanity’s greatest engineering feats — atop the architectural pantheon with the pyramids — but a way for nations to forge unlikely alliances while astronauts learned to live and work in space, and prepare for extended missions to the moon and Mars.
+For years, the station has been not just one of humanity’s greatest engineering feats — atop the architectural pantheon with the pyramids — but also a way for nations to forge unlikely alliances while astronauts learned to live and work in space, and prepare for extended missions to the moon and Mars.

 Now the concern is that the station will one day need to come down — in what would be a carefully coordinated but spectacular crash into the ocean — before its successor is ready.